Georgia Tech Orchestras

 The GTSO sponsors an annual Student Concerto Competition in early fall.
 All student vocalists and instrumentalists are invited to participate.
 More information and the application for fall 2014 can be found here.

-Orchestra rehearsals are Tues/Thurs between 6:15 to 7:35 PM in Rm 115 of the Couch Music Building.
+Orchestra (GTSO) rehearsals are Tues/Thurs between 6:15 to 7:35 PM in Rm 115 of the Couch Music Building.

 Fall 2014 rehearsal schedule can be found here: GTSO Schedule 14F